offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 struct argCnt<R(As...)> { static constexpr size_t cnt = sizeof...(As); };  // needed for std::integral<>

-// concept for a callable object that has exactly 1 parameter template<typename Fn>
+// concept for a callable that has exactly 1 parameter template<typename Fn>
 concept MySpecialFunction = argCnt<Fn>::cnt == 1;